wasmerio/old-docs.wasmer.io/integrations/examples/calling-guest-functions.md

 In this example we'll see how to use exported functions.

-Exported function are the entities you will probably use the most: they will be your entrypoint to calling WASM module logic.
+Exported function are the entities you will probably use the most: they will be your entrypoint to calling Wasm module logic.

 Exported function come in two flavors: